MarcinKilarski/Interactive-Website-Performance-Report/README.md

    - To save the report as a PDF and send a static version of it to the customer, go to ‘File’ (top navigation bar), select ‘Download as’ and select ‘PDF’.
 8. Navigate the report
    - To navigate the report, use the ‘right’ and ‘left’ arrows on your keyboard to see the next and previous page, respectively.
+9. Using the report
+   - In the 'View' mode, you can drill down into data shown in some charts, by right-clicking on it and selecting a 'Drill down' option.
+You can also drill down into a value specific value in charts, for example, traffic by hour on specific data of the week.
+To do it, select a value in a chart you would like to investigate in the chart, then by right-clicking on it and selecting a 'Drill down' option.

 ## An Open-Source License